Responses to the COVID-19 pandemic in June 2020: 23 June

 The Malaysian Ministry of Education has shortened both mid-year and end-of-the-year holidays to help schools better plan lessons that had been disrupted by the COVID-19 pandemic and lockdown.
 The mid-term break would be reduced from nine days to five days.
 The end of the year holidays would be reduced from 42 to 43 days to 14–13 days depending on states.
 The Education Ministry confirmed that the 2020 school year will now total 168 days.
 In response, former Education Minister Maszlee Malik criticised the Ministry for not consulting with teachers and teachers' unions prior to amending the school calendar.

 Zafar Mirza, a health adviser to Prime Minister of Pakistan Imran Khan announced that authorities have identified 500 coronavirus hotspots around the country which could have some lockdown measures reimposed to contain the spread of the virus.

 The Red Cross announced that it would provide 800,000 face coverings to people in vulnerable categories in Thailand.

 24 June

 President of the Maldives Ibrahim Mohamed Solih announced that international tourists from all countries will be allowed to enter the Maldives from 15 July.

-Emirates Airlines suspended flights from Pakistan after a number of passengers tested positive for COVID-19.
+The airline Emirates suspended flights from Pakistan after a number of passengers tested positive for COVID-19.